Authentication

 Service accounts are always linked to an organization.
 It is important to notice that only the admins of an organization are entitled to create service accounts for it.

-If you have an account with access to Application Collection, then you can create as many service accounts as you want for the organizations where you are an admin.
-You just need to follow these steps.
+If you have a user account with access to Application Collection, you will be able to create service accounts for the organizations where you are an admin by following these steps:

 2. In the upper-right corner you will see your profile picture.
 Click on it